Missions Communication and Culture (MCC)

 A study of the birth of American Islam, the early waves of Muslim immigration and the evolution of American Islam toward orthodoxy.
 Emphasis is placed on the implications of Islam’s rapid growth in American society and the Christian’s responsibility to address this challenge.

 A study of the development of popular Islam within the world of official Islam, emphasizing an understanding and analysis of the felt needs of ordinary Muslims.
 Special attention will be given to the role of spiritual power encounter as a tool in evangelizing Muslims.

 MCC/PTH 556 Field Education Research Project

-This course is designed for students pursuing the Master of Divinity, MA in Christian Ministries, or Master of Pastoral Leadership.
-It requires significant research in biblical and contemporary literature in relation to ministry praxis in a local church or parachurch intercultural context.
+This course is designed for students pursuing the Master of Divinity, MA in Intercultural Studies, MA in Christian Ministries or Master of Pastoral Leadership.
+It requires significant research in biblical and contemporary literature in relation to ministry praxis in a local church, parachurch and/or intercultural context.
 It leads to the production of an integrative, field-based writing project.
-See Field Education Research Project Manual.
+See GMD Field Education Research Project Manual.

 Note: This summative course should be taken during the last year of study.